burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 *Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
 The language does not specify the internal details of the compilation or linkage - it's the responsibility of the creators of toolchains.

-The final binary format ([ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows) is also not under the obligation of creators of Language or user space developers.
+The final binary format such as [ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows is also not under the obligation of creators of Language or user space developers.
 It's under the responsibility of the creators of the Operation System.

-There are situations when the target device in which the program will be executed has no operating system.
+There are situations when the target device in which the program will be executed has no Operating System at all.
 The case of launching the program on a target device with no Operation System sometimes is denoted as *"Launching on Bare Metal"*.
 In that later case, the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).

 ## The Compiler and Linker.
 Details